-- Route: Triggers an auto-verification policy when a vulnerability is seen, or not seen, on a specific route.
-This trigger is available for technologies where Contrast can identify routes. - Time: Triggers a violation or auto-verification policy after a certain amount of days.
+- Session-based (recommended): Triggers an auto-verification policy when a vulnerability is seen, or not seen, on a specific route during a session.
+When you use this trigger, use the Contrast API to end the session.
+This feature lets you define when a session ends so that you can get immediate results from a test run. - Route-based:Triggers an auto-verification policy when a vulnerability is seen, or not seen, on a specific route.
+This trigger is available for technologies where Contrast can identify routes. - Time: Triggers a violation or auto-verification policy after a specified number of days.